Bull Case

 Governance Structure

 Lido is governed by the Lido DAO, where LDO token holders vote on protocol upgrades, operator selection, treasury management, and strategic direction.
-Governance uses Aragon DAO for on-chain voting, with Snapshot for off-chain temperature checks and Easy Track for routine proposals.
+Governance uses Aragon DAO for on-chain voting, Snapshot for off-chain temperature checks, and Easy Track for routine proposals.

 | Entity | Role | Influence |